alexandremahdhaoui/genutils/README.md

 ## Getting Started

-The `genutils` command line tool is used to .
+The `genutils` command line tool is used to generate code for writing generators.
-Run the following command to create a generator cmd, that can be used to generate code using 2 markers.
+Run the following command to initialize a generator command line tool, that will be used to generate code using 2 markers.

 ```shell
 go run github.com/alexandremahdhaoui/genutils/cmd/genutils@latest --cmd gencmd --generators="yourgen:./pkg/gen,anothergen:./pkg/gen"